-The important thing about the cassette tape in the DIY culture of the 1980s, which I was also part of, is that it was not only an alternative to releasing vinyls or CDs, but that it was also a read/write medium.
+The important thing about the cassette tape in the DIY culture of the 1980s, which I was a part of, is that it was not merely a home-made and low-cost alternative to releasing vinyls or CDs, but also a read/write medium.
 If you got a cassette from somebody and you didn't like it, you could just erase it and record your own music over it.
 The same is true for floppy disks.
-They were part of a swapping culture, unlike CD ROMs, which became the kind of mainstream media for distributing digital content.
-Around floppy disks there was a similar kind of exchange and piracy culture.
+They were part of a swapping culture, unlike CD-ROMs, which were the mainstream media for distributing digital content from the 1990s to the earlier 2000s.
+Around floppy disks, there was a similar kind of exchange and piracy culture as with cassette tapes.
 Full disclosure: the police once busted me in the early 1990s for swapping illegal commercial software.
-That was my conversion to open source software.
-When I realized the similarities between cassettes, swapping culture and floppy culture I decided to put out my films on floppy disk.
+That was my conversion to Open Source/Free Software.
+When I realized the similarities between cassette swapping culture and floppy swapping culture, I decided to put out my films on floppy disk.

 Floppy disks are not the first medium that comes to mind when you think about video.
 Were there any commercially available floppy video media in the past?

 I can think of two cases where floppy disks were historically used for video recording.
-The first one is the Video Floppy, which is a very short lived and very marginal format that was used in camcorders, developed by Canon.
-The other exception was the Sony Mavica camera, which was among the first generation consumer digital photo cameras produced in the 1990s.
-Its most clever feature was that it recorded to floppy disks, so they promised an ease of use.
-You didn’t need some kind of proprietary flashcard format, no Compact Flash, or whatever.
-You can just pop the floppy into your computer to take off the pictures.
-The later generation Mavica’s also had a video recording function, using an MPEG one codec, This is also the codec used on Video CD, which was the precursor of the DVD and had a very low resolution.
-On one floppy disk you could record about 15 seconds of video with sound.
+The first one is the Video Floppy, which was a very short lived and very marginal format used in camcorders, developed by Canon and physically incompatible to computer floppy disks.
+The other exception were the Sony Mavica cameras, which were among the first generation consumer digital photo cameras produced in the 1990s.
+Their most clever feature was to record to floppy disks, which promised a better ease of use than the various flash memory card formats (Compact Flash, SmartMedia, xD and later SD cards) used by other digital camera manufacturers at the time.
+You didn’t need a card reader, but could just pop the floppy into your computer to take off the pictures.
+The later generation Mavicas also had a video recording function, using the MPEG-1one codec.
+This is the codec also used on the Video CD, which was the low-resolution precursor of the DVD.
+On one floppy disk, the Mavicas could record about 15 seconds of video with sound.

+t

-Did you also work with any of these Sony Mavica camera’s?
+Did you also work with any of these Sony Mavica cameras?